CEL-SCI Corporation (CVM): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CVM starting from YOUNG PETER R, who purchase 100 shares at the price of $14.24 back on Dec 11.
-After this action, YOUNG PETER R now owns 25,914 shares of CEL-SCI Corporation, valued at $1,424 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CVM starting from CIPRIANO JOHN, who sale 10,000 shares at the price of $24.38 back on Apr 22.
+After this action, CIPRIANO JOHN now owns 63,108 shares of CEL-SCI Corporation, valued at $243,793 using the latest closing price.

-Watson Robert Eugene, the Director of CEL-SCI Corporation, purchase 800 shares at $11.77 during a trade that took place back on Nov 18, which means that Watson Robert Eugene is holding 3,181 shares at $9,416 based on the most recent closing price.
+YOUNG PETER R, the Director of CEL-SCI Corporation, purchase 100 shares at $14.24 during a trade that took place back on Dec 11, which means that YOUNG PETER R is holding 25,914 shares at $1,424 based on the most recent closing price.

 Stock Fundamentals for CVM